 The ones on the left with the pins are the cheap Chinese plates.
 The expensive Manfrotto

-one (bottom left) has holes, but no pin.
-Neither does the plate that came with the panorama
+one (bottom right) has holes, but no pin.
+Neither does the plate that came with the

-bracket (top left), though the underside has some rather useless screws with Allen keys that
+panorama bracket (top right), though the underside has some rather useless screws with Allen

-mounting hole, and the recess in the Samsung is so large that it only roughly holds the
+And the recess in the Samsung is so large that it only roughly holds the thing in place.

-thing in place.
 There seems to be little standardization of these things.
-In any case, it
+In any case, it seems reasonable

-seems reasonable that I should drill a recess into the base of the rail, remove one of these
+that I should drill a recess into the base of the rail, remove one of these silly Allen key

-silly Allen key screws and replace it with something longer to fit into the recess.
-More
+screws and replace it with something longer to fit into the recess.
+More investigation

 We ate “tacos” yesterday evening, and we